-James is flexible, approachable and is already making an impression with instructing solicitors, despite his relatively junior call.
-He is happy to talk matters through informally on the telephone prior to instruction and aims to turn around any papers within 14 days.
+James is flexible, approachable and and aims to turn around any papers within 14 days.
+He is happy to talk matters through informally on the telephone prior to instruction if needs be.

 James has a busy personal injury practice, and is often in court up to four to five times per week.
 He is instructed by both claimants and defendants in a range of fast-track and multi-track matters, and has experience in cases involving:

 The value of James's caseload varies, but he is instructed in a number of high five and six-figure claims.
 For example, he recently settled a personal injury matter at a JSM where the claim was pleaded in excess of £1m.
 All issues were in dispute.

 He is also used to dealing with applications concerned with the interpretation of the fixed costs and QOCS provisions.
 See for example Magon v RSA, where James acted for the successful claimant/appellant in a case dealing with QOCS and discontinuance.
 He has given multiple talks on the same topic, and is well versed in arguing over the exceptions to the general rule.

 James is also often instructed in cases involving an element of fraud and/or dishonesty and has obtained findings of the same for defendants on several occasions.
 He has recently written a book titled: 'A practical guide to QOCS and Fundamental Dishonesty', and which can be purchased at: http://www.lawbriefpublishing.com/product/qocsandfundamentaldishonesty/

 Examples of recent work includes cases involving:

-James is also regularly instructed to appear at inquests, and is happy to do so where there are some prospects of success.
+He is happy to appear at inquests where there are some prospects of success.

 James has been instructed in numerous CCMCs (for claimants and defendants), interim payment applications, provisional and detailed assessments (including in the SCCO).
 His busy personal injury and clinical negligence practice means that he is also regularly instructed to deal with the more discreet points of costs law that involve the fixed costs provisions, the QOCS provisions, and Part 36.